(one synonym : Achaea fasciculipes Walker, 1858)

 These Caterpillars are a patchy brown.
 Their first pair of prolegs is atrophied, so they move in a looper fashion.
 They have a small pair of horns on the tail.
 The caterpillar has been found feeding on:

 The adult moth has forewings that are brown with fragmented dark zigzag bands across them, and each forewing has a tiny white dot at the base.
-The hindwings are black with three blurred white marks along the margin, and a broken inner white band.
+The hindwings are black with three blurred white marks along the margin, and a broken hind white band.
 The moth has a wingspan of about 7 cms.

 The moth is a pest on fruit trees, piercing the fruit to suck juice.